Back to blog

 Description of the application interface in the technical specifications

-For example, in a ride-sharing app like Uber, one of the acceptance criteria is "User can book a ride within two minutes".
+Next, establish clear acceptance criteria for each feature.
+For instance, in a ride-sharing app like Uber, one criterion could be: "User can book a ride within two minutes."

-• pop-up notification;
+• pop-up notifications

-• GPS navigation;
+• GPS navigation

-• calendar;
+• calendar

-• card payment;
+• card payments

-• booking facilities;
+• booking tools

-• catalog selection;
+• catalog filters

-• a promotional code system and so on.
+• promo code system

 In this section, you should also include design guidelines: color schemes, typography and branding elements.
 You can draw sample page layouts and diagrams, as well as describe animations and transitions.